Moving Pokémon From Go To Home Will Have A Cooldown Timer

 Unfortunately, they weren’t able to say exactly what the restrictions would be or how many coins it would cost to speed up the process, only that more information would become available in the future.
 Niantic, the developer of Pokémon Go, declined to comment.

 Still, it’s weird they exist at all.
 Currently, Pokémon Go players can already transfer their creatures to Pokémon Let’s Go without having to jump through either of those hoops.
-The Pokémon Go Pokétoll is also on top of Pokémon Home’s existing restrictions and $US16 ($22) annual subscription fee.
+The Pokémon Go Pokétoll is also on top of Pokémon Home’s existing restrictions and $22 annual subscription fee.